andrewjmcgehee/Kattis/README.md

 To install the Katti command line tool, simply download the katti.py file  and follow these steps.

-NOTE: Python 3 is required and "python3" must be linked
+NOTE: Python 3 is required and "python3" must be linked.

 1. Move the katti.py file into your local binaries with:
 ```